Cynwyl Elfed: River

-The River Gwili (Afon Gwili) is a tributary of the River Tywi, the longest river entirely in Wales.
+The River Gwili (Afon Gwili) is a tributary of the River Towy, the longest river entirely in Wales.
 Rising to the east of Llanllawddog, in the Brechfa Forest, it runs west, through Llanpumsaint, to its confluence with the River Duad, just south of Cynwyl Elfed village.
-Then its course turns to the southeast, running through Bronwydd before joining the River Tywi at Abergwili.
+Then its course turns to the southeast, running through Bronwydd before joining the River Towy at Abergwili.

 Railway

 The Gwili Railway (Welsh: Rheilffordd Gwili) is a Welsh standard gauge heritage railway from the former Abergwili Junction, near Carmarthen, along a short section of the former Carmarthen to Aberystwyth railway that closed for passenger traffic in 1965.
 Based at Bronwydd Arms railway station, the Gwili Railway currently owns 8 mi of the old railway line, which once ran past Cynwyl Elfed.

 Roads

 The A484 is an A road from Swansea to Cardigan, and runs through Cynwyl Elfed affording connections to Carmarthen and the A40.